stevenhuyn/blog/ubuntu-hopping.md

 Honestly beautiful work.
 May need to explicitly set the Proton version for certain games to help them continue to work.
 Elden Ring Neightreign FPS was dreadful though so cutting edge is a no go.
 Prepare to be a paitent gamer.

 ## Remote Desktop/Tailscale

+Use Remote Login, not Remote Desktop for autoscaling resolution.
+This requires you to log out of your instance (CTRL + SHIFT + L) instead of lock (CTRL + L)

 Tailscale is a godsend albeit with a mild learning curve with setting up permissions.
 It appears to launch before login so it must be a system wide installation.
 Windows works seamlessly to remote into Ubuntu AND my trackpad shortcut to middle click actually works.
 Only huge bug I notice is huuge FPS drop about 5 minutes into the session, which my be alleviated by enabling the exit node?